 Want to know if your new hires are settling in well?
 Easy – just ask.
 Onboarding surveys are a useful tool for finding out how your employees really feel, as they help avoid honest views being clouded by the instinct for politeness or positivity with a new manager.

-By following these steps, your new employees will feel welcome at your company, understand your culture, and know where the bathroom is.
+By following these steps, your new employees will feel welcome at your company, be more likely to be loyal, understand your culture and know where the bathroom is.
 Onboarding complete.

 Keep in touch